 Gestational diabetes can affect your developing baby in a couple of ways:

 - High birth weight Exposure to higher sugar levels from the maternal bloodstream can result in a larger baby and a high birth weight.
 The baby's pancreas produces extra insulin in response to the higher glucose, which results in the baby storing extra fat and growing larger.
 A larger baby can make delivery more complicated for both mother and baby.

 - Low blood sugar If your blood sugar has been elevated during the pregnancy, your baby may have low blood sugar, called hypoglycemia, shortly after birth.
-The extra insulin that your baby produces when your blood sugar is high continues to bring your baby's blood sugar down for a short time after birth.
+The extra insulin that your baby produces when your blood sugar is high continues to bring their blood sugar down for a short time after birth.
 Without the continued supply of sugar from maternal blood, your baby's blood sugar level may fall too low.

 This is temporary, though, and the nurses and doctors caring for your newborn will monitor your baby carefully and treat any episodes of low blood sugar that may occur.

 The complications of gestational diabetes can be prevented by keeping your blood sugar under control during your pregnancy.
 The goal of treatment is to keep your blood sugar in the normal range.
 Most women with well-controlled blood sugar deliver healthy babies without any complications.

 The first step in treating gestational diabetes is to modify your diet to help keep your blood sugar level in the normal range.
 It's a good idea to meet with a registered dietitian to develop a customized eating plan to help you manage your blood sugar.
 You can also read up on Dietary Recommendations for Gestational Diabetes.

 - Avoid high-sugar foods.
 For the remainder of your pregnancy, avoid desserts, sweets, candy, cookies, soft drinks and fruit juice.
 You should eat fruit, but because fruit is high in natural sugar, limit it to one small serving at a time.